WYNBERG FAMILIES

 EARLY ACT

-Our Early Act Club being the service pillar of our school has now been in existence for about 12 years.
+Our Early Act Club being the service pillar of our school has now been in existence for over a decade.
 Boys are given the opportunity to demonstrate their goodwill and care for others by being involved in the club.
 The club engages the learners in character-building activities and engages them in opportunities to build leadership skills.
 The boys are motivated to be part of activities to the benefit of their school and local communities.
 We are sponsored by and work closely with Wynberg Rotary who assist us with some of our distribution activities.

 Some of our projects are: